elixir-wallaby/wallaby/README.md

 end
 ```

-## DSL
+## API

 The full documentation for the DSL is in the [official documentation](https://hexdocs.pm/wallaby).

 ### Queries and Actions

-Wallaby's DSL is broken into 2 concepts: Queries and Actions.
+Wallaby's API is broken into 2 concepts: Queries and Actions.

-Queries allow you to declaritively describe the elements that you would like to
+Queries allow us to declaritively describe the elements that we would like to
-interact with.
+interact with and Actions allow us to use those queries to interact with the
+DOM.

 Lets say that our html looks like this:

 ```html
 <ul class=".users">